caiyuanhao1998/X-Gaussian/README.md

 ### News
+- **2024.07.01 :** Our X-Gaussian has been accepted by ECCV 2024!
+Code will be released before the start date of the conference (2024.09.29).
+Stay tuned. 🚀
 - **2024.06.03 :** Code for traditional methods has been released at [SAX-NeRF](https://github.com/caiyuanhao1998/SAX-NeRF). ✨
 - **2024.06.03 :** Code for fancy visualization and data generation has been released at [SAX-NeRF](https://github.com/caiyuanhao1998/SAX-NeRF). 🚀
 - **2024.06.03 :** Data, code, models, and training logs of our CVPR 2024 work [SAX-NeRF](https://github.com/caiyuanhao1998/SAX-NeRF) have been released.
 Feel free to use them :)